Scattering in Black Hole Backgrounds and Higher-Spin Amplitudes: Part I: A classical Wave-Particle duality and the eikonal in Kerr

 where we recall the orbital angular momentum is $(b \omega)^2=l(l+1)\approx(l+1/2)^2$ and the azimuthal component (in the direction of $\vec{a}$) is given by $m$.
 In deriving this result we have used that the orbital angular momentum vector reads $\vec{J}=\vec{k}_2 \times \vec{b}$.
 The result can then be compared to the results in \eqref{Eq:fSpher} by writing

 and then taking $l\to\infty$ in $\delta_{lm}$, with $m/l$ fixed.
-Performing the $l\to \infty, \omega\to \infty$ (note that the anomalous terms do not contribute in this regime) expansion of the results in section \cref{sec:Hos} we have managed to check directly the cases for equatorial ($m=l,\gamma=\pi/2$) and polar ($m=0,\gamma=0$) configurations.
+Performing the $l\to \infty, \omega\to \infty$ (note that the anomalous terms do not contribute in this regime) expansion of the results in section \cref{sec:Hos} we have managed to check the agreement directly for the cases of equatorial ($m=l,\gamma=\pi/2$) and polar ($m=0,\gamma=0$) configurations.
 However, we will provide an indirect check of the phases by comparing observables in the next section.